-The term will, most often is used in outlining the desires of a person who has passed away and left this world.
-A will, in this form, is a legal document that will effect those people who are left behind and the distribution of property.
+The term will most often is used in outlining the desires of a person who has passed away and left this world.
+A will, in this form, is a legal document that will affect those people who are left behind and the distribution of property.
 When you think of a person’s last will and testament, you relate to it with the finality that it will have.

 Are paralyzed by fear.

 Buy the lies self-doubt sells.

 Believe failure has a long shelf life.

 Challenge self-doubt and expose it to be false.

 Have a game plan.